mrunaliurkudkar/HR-Data-Analysis/README.md

 -Years at Company: New employees, especially within their first year, have the highest attrition

 ### Additional Insights
- -Gender Ratio: 64% males, 36% females
+ - Gender Ratio: 64% males, 36% females

 ### Tools Used
 - Excel